When it comes to dog treat ingredients, the world is your oyster.... metaphorically speaking!

 Made from finely ground whole grain sorghum.
 Gluten free

-Although dogs don't need extra sugar in their diets, they do enjoy a little taste of sweetness.
-Luckily there are lots of healthy ways to add this to your dog treat recipes.
+Although dogs don't need extra sugar in their diets, they do enjoy a little taste of sweetness and there are lots of healthy ways to add this to your dog treat recipes.

 When you think 'sugar alternatives' you thoughts might immediately go to artificial sweeteners, but those are NOT what I mean.